IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>6 - Generate 'Deploy SBOMs'</summary>

-For each combination of microservice and environment, provides an inventory of: <br/>
-• Access points <br/>
-• External dependencies

 The next step involves using the toolkit to generate the deploy SBOM file where the public and private access points are defined.
 The deploy SBOM focuses on the software as it is actually deployed in a specific environment, including any environment-specific configurations or dependencies.

 <!-- <show script where deploy-sbom command is called> -->